WVam/toolscript-docs/HideEvidence.md

 # HideEvidence (HE)
 ---
 ### Description
-This instruction hides the evidence thumbnail in the top left corner.
+This Instruction hides the evidence thumbnail in the top left corner.

 ### Parameters
 This instruction has no parameters.